“Positive Results are Encouraging” – SkyCity

 Since reopening, the casino operator says the smaller Hamilton property as well as its flagship Auckland property has delivered impressive performances.
 According to the company, the EGM revenue currently stands at 80 percent of average daily revenue.
 This was recorded from 2019 February 2020.

 Positive Results for Gaming

-Overall, the SkyCity has seen an increase in numbers.
+Overall, SkyCity has seen an increase in numbers.
 The revenue for table games has hit 50 percent which is a number good number for the current climate.
-Although this is a small number SKYCity says this is due to the social distancing requirement that restrict a number of people from gathering around the blackjack table or roulette wheel.
+Although this is a small number, SKYCity says this is due to the social distancing requirement that restricts several people from gathering around the blackjack table or roulette wheel.

-Although the gambling side of the business is doing well, SkyCity is still struggling to make the numbers for their hotel business.
-Occupancy at the hotel is at a low 32 percent, however, on weekends, it can reach 90 percent.
+Although the gambling side of the business is doing well, SkyCity is still struggling to make the numbers for its hotel business.
+Occupancy at the hotel is at a low of 32 percent; however, on weekends, it can reach 90 percent.
 This number is attributed to the special offers.
 On the weekend, the room rates are lower than usual.